 Here are the steps involved in an authorization hold:

-- You call a hotel for a reservation and they take your credit card information (number, expiration date, security code).
+- You call a hotel for a reservation, and it takes your credit card information (number, expiration date, and security code).

 - The predetermined amount of your funds may be more than the cost of the stay.
 It is set by the hotel.